 This site is a design concept to support KFC's shift from social media-driven branding to one that focuses on the foundation of KFC, the Colonel and doing things "the hard way.”
-Leveraging Colonel Sanders quotes and historic assets, the brand was simplified to focus on what matters: the food and the real life story behind the brand.
+Catering to the increasing number of visitors using mobile devices, a mobile-first approach was taken during the design process.
+The site content was simplified to focus on what matters: the food, ease of finding a restaurant, and the unique real-life story behind the brand.

 This site was designed to support the #HowDoYouKFC brand message.
 With social engagement playing an important role, the background of the site is built of socially aggregated content, is interactive, and links to the social hub.
 The social hub is a page that features #HowDoYouKFC content from social media sites including YouTube, Facebook, Twitter, Instagram, and Vine.
 KFC also encouraged fans to review menu items in their own unique way and featured some of the submitted content on product pages.

 This social content was created for KFC’s Facebook, Twitter, and Instagram accounts.
 All content depicts KFC in common everyday settings for an authentic feel and to support the #HowDoYouKFC brand message.
 All content was shot and edited by me.

 #PassTheRedCup is a social push that helped launch Yum!
 Brands World Hunger Relief campaign.
 The materials were leveraged by celebrities like Christina Aguilera and Blake Shelton, and ad space in Times Square was donated by Nasdaq and Reuters, creating a huge amount of reach.
 Materials included a phase one social push around the hashtag #PassTheRedCup, a phase two social push that featured the beneficiaries, a stop motion video to be used on social platforms and assets for Times Square screens.